tan-zhihao1/kickpi-book/rk356x-rk3588/en/03-Image_Flashing_Guide/03-USB_Cable_Flashing.md

 ### Obtain the Image File

-You can obtain the image file in two ways: download from the network disk or compile through the SDK.
+You can obtain the image file in two ways: download from the cloud disk or compile through the SDK.

 Refer to the document [SDK Source Code Compilation](11-SDK源码编译.md) for the detailed steps of SDK compilation.